The North Dakota State Board of Higher Education requires students to provide:

 - All students ages 21 and younger must provide documentation of vaccination against Meningococcal Disease (Meningitis) given after the age 16.

 - NOTE: Meningococcal B is a separate meningitis vaccination.
 It DOES NOT meet the NDUS requirement.

-- TB testing is required of International students from countries classified by U.S. health officials as "high burden countries for tuberculosis."
+- TB testing is required of new students from all countries except those classified by United States health officials as low risk for tuberculosis.
 Two step testing or a chest xray indicating no active disease must be done after entry to the United States.